 Fun add-ins and substitution ideas

-I love that this recipe is super customizable, especially according to what's in season (or what's in your fridge!).
-I'm already drooling over a fall version with roasted squash, apples, sage and pecans.
-Yummmm.
+I love that this recipe is super customizable, especially according to what's in season (or what's in your fridge!)

-- Add feta or goat cheese for more tang and creaminess.
+- Add feta, goat cheese, or avocado for more tang and creaminess.

-- Add chickpeas, white beans, or grilled chicken for a protein boost.
+- Add chickpeas, white beans, shrimp, or grilled chicken for a protein boost.

 - Don't have fresh blueberries?
 Try halved grapes, dried cherries or cranberries.